opea-project/docs/examples/ChatQnA/deploy/k8s_helm.md

 4. Reranking
 5. LLM with TGI

-> **Note:** ChatQnA can also be deployed on a single node using Kubernetes, provided that all pods are configured to run on the same node.
+> **Note:** ChatQnA can also be deployed on a single node using Kubernetes, provided that all pods are configured to run on the same node and it has resources (memory) for running all of them.

 ## Prerequisites